Monkee-Boy/mbGuides/general/git.md

 * Remember that you are never the only developer on a project.
 You might be coding solo to start with but at any point another developer could jump in.
 * **This is the agreed upon style and it should be strictly enforced.**

-> **Fleeting Tip**: Check out [fleeting/dotfiles](https://github.com/jamesfleeting/dotfiles) for some awesome git .files including a great default .gitconfig and .gitignore. /selfpromotion
+> **Monkee Tip**: Check out [fleeting/dotfiles](https://github.com/jamesfleeting/dotfiles) for some awesome git .files including a great default .gitconfig and .gitignore. /selfpromotion

 ## Commits